-- Come back up to the starting pushup position and jump your feet up to your palms by hinging at the waist.
+- Jump your feet up to your palms by hinging at the waist.
 Get your feet as close to your hands as you can get, landing them outside your hands if necessary.

 - This is one rep. Complete 3 sets of 10 reps as a beginner.